gbif/registry/registry-ws/README.md

 # GBIF Registry Web Services

-This project provides the web service and JavaScript-based admin console for the registry, which operates against PostgreSQL.
+This project provides the web service and JavaScript-based admin console for the registry, which operates against PostgreSQL and a cloud solr instance.

 ## **Warnings**